 Old things have passed away; behold all things become new. – Clay Walsh (quoting Scripture)

 Also echoing the book-turned-movie A Walk to Remember by Nicholas Sparks, Old Fashioned lovingly encourages us to forgive ourselves as God forgives us, and then motivates us to turn our lives around.
 From a typical douche, Clay was able to transform into a paragon of virtue, not only in the aspect of dating but also in his life as a whole.
 As a worker, he exercises discipline by diligently laboring in his humble antique shop.
-As a friend and family, he radiates light, service, and respect, as manifested in his regular visits and care to his elderly aunt, and in saving his friend in the face of temptation.
-Through Clay’s spiritual awakening, we see that regardless of our past experiences, where we’ve been, or where we are now, God is always ready to lift us up with His mercy, grace, and love.
+As a friend and family, he radiates light, service, and respect, as manifested in his regular visits to take care of his elderly aunt, and in saving his friend in the face of temptation.
+Through Clay’s spiritual awakening, we see that regardless of our past experiences, where we have been, or where we are now, God is always ready to lift us up with His mercy, grace, and love.

 3. Godly relationship is worth the wait.